phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: January 21, 2019

+**Today's Progress**: Had some interesting challenges in coding JS.
+Still need to read and understand the code better, though.

+**Thoughts:** I still need a good reference guide.
+Getting confused on using functions stuff like ()

 ### Day 15: January 20, 2019

 **Today's Progress**: Finally I got my hands on some JS coding exercises from @freecodecamp.org.
 Still looking for a clear JS reference guide to be used during exercises.
 Getting slowly my grip on JS, at last! :)